A great logo doesn’t come off that easy; it requires a mix of passion, creativity and top notch design skills.

 Knowing their implications, one can easily determine about which one to go with for his business.

 Making a logo is a hectic task, so don’t fall into the luring trap of easy brush strokes or cute color combination.

 Who’s better than Google, when it comes to learning things?

 When the search-giant Google, changed their logo in the late 2015s, everyone was immediately in the awe with the new one.
-(You can find out about tools for the same, here)
+(You can find out about 7 Powerful Tools a Web Designer MUST Try!)

 The reason behind it was the minimalist movement!
 The new Sans serif logo was more beautiful, lighter and friendlier than the 16 years older serif one.